 ILS was established in 1966, and today we serve clients in every county in Indiana.
 (To see which of our offices serves the various counties, click here.)
-We have 51 attorneys and numerous other staff members working in offices around the state.
-ILS has several specialized projects to address the needs of particular client communities, including the Senior Law Project, the Homeless Legal Project, the Immigrants and Language Rights Center, the Consumer Law Center, and the Housing Law Center.
-ILS is governed by a Board of Directors which includes private attorneys throughout the state of Indiana and low-income people who are eligible for services at ILS.
+We have more than 50 attorneys and numerous other staff members working in offices around the state.
+ILS has several specialized projects to address the needs of particular client communities, including the Senior Law Project, the Homeless Legal Project, the Immigrants and Language Rights Center, the Low Income Taxpayer Clinic, the Consumer Law Center, and the Housing Law Center (ILS is a HUD-approved housing counseling agency).
+ILS is governed by a Board of Directors that includes private attorneys throughout the state of Indiana and low-income people who are eligible for services at ILS.

 ILS receives funds from many different sources, including funding from Congress through the Legal Services Corporation, funding through United Way agencies and other agencies around the state.
 ILS also accepts private donations.

-In 2004, ILS served over 11,000 low income people.
+In 2015, ILS served close to 11,000 low income people.
 Some of these cases were full representation cases, where an ILS attorney represented the client in a court or agency action.
 Some of these cases involved giving a client advice about his or her legal rights and what action the client could take.

 ILS Mission Statement: "To use our resources to provide poor people with a wide variety of aggressive, quality legal services which will effectively help them to gain equal access to the courts; empower them to control their lives; and impact on the major causes and effects of poverty."